 The answer is both yes and no and boils down to how you bring your vape device onto the plane.
 While yes you can bring your vape on the plane, you cannot put the device into a checked bag.
-All battery-powered vape devices (including but not limited to: atomizers, e-cigarettes, vape pens, and vaporizers) are prohibited from being in checked bags and must either be carried in your pocket or carry on.
+All battery-powered vape devices (including but not limited to: atomizers, e-cigarettes, vape pens, and dry herb vaporizers) are prohibited from being in checked bags and must either be carried in your pocket or carry on.
 However, the Transportation Security Administration (or TSA) regulations can slightly alter depending upon the specific airline.
 Therefore, you should always double-check with your specific airline prior to your flight to ensure there are no further restrictions you need to be aware of.

 Similar to cigarettes, while passengers are allowed to bring them on the plane, but you are not allowed to use them on the airplane.
 The laws and restrictions regarding this are very clear, and if you break them there are very hefty consequences.
 This includes fines of as much as $4000 and even being arrested.

 Vaping on an airplane is not worth the risk.
 Be considerate to your fellow passengers and do not use it until you are at your destination.
 Airlines take zero chances when it comes to fire or potential problems, so if your vape cloud was mistaken for smoke, it could set off smoke detectors and or cause the plane to instantly change paths for an emergency landing.
 Plus, the consequences are even worse if they are able to trace the vapor cloud back to a specific individual.

 Unfortunately, there is no straightforward answer to this, because each and every airport has different rules.
 Some airports provide select areas for smoking and vaping, while others strictly prohibit any and all smoking and vaping on airport property.
 Therefore, you should always check with the local laws (especially if you are traveling to another country) and the specific airport guidelines before trying to partake.